Your family income estimate

 How to update your income estimate

 The easiest way to update your income estimate is online.
 Use your Centrelink online account through myGov, or the Express Plus Centrelink mobile app.
 Make sure you've downloaded the latest version of the app first.

 When you need to report income for other payments

-If you receive an income support payment from us
+If you get an income support payment from us

 This is different to updating your income estimate for family assistance.